-Habitat Wildlife Species Can didate SWH Confirmed SWH Potenti ELC Ecosite Codes Habitat Criteria Defining Criteria On-s Reptile Snakes: For all snakes, For snakes, hibernation takes turtles on warm, sunny days during the fall (Sept. - Oct.) or spring (Mar. - May).
-Congregation of turtles is more common where wintering areas are limited and therefore significant SWHMiST Index #28 provides development effects and mitigation measures for turtle wintering habitat.
-Studies confirming: Moderate Hibernaculum Rationale: Generally sites are the only known sites in the area.
-Sites with the highest number of individuals are most significant.
-Eastern Gartersnake Northern Watersnake Northern Red-bellied Snake Smooth Green Snake Northern Ring-necked Snake Special Concern: Milksnake Eastern Ribbonsnake habitat may be found in any ecosite other than very wet ones.
+Habitat Wildlife Species Cano didate SWH Confirmed SWH Potential Presence in the Potential Presence in the Study Area Vicinity (500 m radius from On-site Study Area) ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Reptile Snakes: For all snakes, For snakes, hibernation takes turtles on warm, sunny days during the fall (Sept. - Oct.) or spring (Mar. - May). • Congregation of turtles is more common where wintering areas are limited and therefore significant: • SWHMiST Index #28 provides development effects and mitigation measures for turtle wintering habitat.
+Moderate to high potential Moderate to high potential Rationale: Generally sites are the only known sites in the area.
+Sites with the highest number of individuals are Eastern Gartersnake Northern Watersnake Northern Red-bellied Snake Northern Brownsnake Smooth Green Snake Northern Ring-necked Snake Special Concern: Milksnake Eastern Ribbonsnake habitat may be found in any ecosite other than very wet ones.
 Talus, Rock Barren, Crevice, Cave, and Alvar sites may be directly related to these habitats.
-Observations or congregations of snakes on sunny warm days in the spring or fall is a good indicator. place in sites located below frost lines in burrows, rock crevices and other natural or naturalized locations.
+Observations or congregations of snakes on sunny warm days in the spring or fall is a good indicator.
+For snakes, hibernation takes place in sites located below frost lines in burrows, rock crevices and other natural or naturalized locations.
 The existence of features that go below frost line; such as rock piles or slopes, old stone fences, and abandoned crumbling foundations assist in identifying candidate SWH.
 Areas of broken and fissured rock are particularly valuable since they provide access to subterranean sites below the frost line.
 Wetlands can also be important over-wintering habitat in conifer or shrub swamps and swales, poor fens, or depressions in bedrock terrain with sparse trees or shrubs with sphagnum moss or sedge hummock groundcover.
 Presence of snake hibernacula used by a minimum of five individuals of a snake sp. or; individuals of two or more snake spp.
 Congregations of a minimum of five individuals of a snake sp. or; individuals of two or more snake spp. near potential hibernacula (e.g., foundation or rocky slope) on sunny warm days in Spring (Apr/May) and Fall (Sept/Oct) Note: If there are Special Concern Species present, then site is SWH.
 Note: Sites for hibernation possess specific habitat parameters (e.g. temperature, humidity, etc.) and consequently are used annually, often by many of the same individuals of a local population (i.e., strong hibernation site fidelity).
 Other critical life processes (e.g., mating) often take place in close proximity to hibernacula.
 The feature in which the hibernacula is located plus a 30 m radius area is the SWH.
-SWHMIST Index #13 provides development effects and mitigation measures for snake hibernacula.
-No soil sa water tabl that anima would not Disused o burrows b would ma hibernacu Garter Sn during fiel Colonially - Nesting Cliff Swallow Eroding banks, Any site or areas with Studies confirming: No poter al Presence in the site Study Area Potential Presence in the Study Area Vicinity (500 m radius from On-site Study Area) to high potential mples reached the e, which indicates al burrows in the area be inundated. r abandoned elow the frost line ke suitable la.
-One Eastern ake was observed d studies.
-Moderate to high potential tial Low potential
+SWHMiST Index #13 provides development effects and mitigation measures for snake hibernacula.
+No soil samples reached the water table, which indicates that animal burrows in the area would not be inundated.
+Disused or abandoned burrows below the frost line would make suitable hibernacula.
+One Eastern Garter Snake was observed during field studies.
+Colonially - Nesting Cliff Swallow Eroding banks, Any site or areas with Studies confirming: No potential Low potential